 Let’s face it: getting a good night’s sleep with a small infant at home is difficult enough.
 With all of the newness of a camping vacation, there’s a high possibility you and your child may be up a few more times than normal throughout the night.

-Be flexible: Every family works on sleep with a newborn in their own manner, and it’s up to you to figure out how you’ll tackle it while camping, but keep in mind this: Your regular nightly pattern will be disrupted if you go camping.
+Be flexible: Every family works on sleeping with a newborn in their own manner, and it’s up to you to figure out how you’ll tackle it while camping, but keep in mind this: Your regular nightly pattern will be disrupted if you go camping.
 Try to be flexible and accept that you and your baby may need to abandon whatever sleep training tactics you’ve been doing at home in order to get through the night.
 For example, you may need to let your child remain up longer than usual until it becomes dark, or breastfeed more frequently in the middle of the night to keep him or her comfortable.

 Bring a large tent with you: Bring a large family camping tent if you have one.
 You’ll love having more room to stretch out and relax.